monktastic/hackmd/philosophy/you-are-everyone.md

 > I think it’s an absolutely beautiful idea [...].
 It brings understanding, empathy and equity to a whole other level.

-A section from Zen Master Thich Nhat Hanh's [poem](https://plumvillage.org/articles/please-call-me-by-my-true-names-song-poem/) _Call Me By My True Names_:
+A section from Zen Master Thích Nhất Hạnh's [poem](https://plumvillage.org/articles/please-call-me-by-my-true-names-song-poem/) _Call Me By My True Names_:

 > _I am the child in Uganda, all skin and bones,
 > my legs as thin as bamboo sticks.